2024

 Formula:

-Add up the total number of employees at the beginning of the month and at the end of the same month.
+Add up the total number of employees at the beginning of the month and the end of the same month.
 Then, divide the result by two.

 Example: